antixenoinitiative/axiwiki/builds.md

 ### Anaconda (Shielded)
 ![anaconda.png](/img/anaconda.png =250x){.align-right}
-#### **Krait Mk.II**
+#### **Anaconda (Shielded)**

 CMDR Mechan's famous "CytoPlasmaConda" build is designed to very effectively strip Orthrus shields.
-Building this ship equires access to the Cytoscrambler lasers, a PowerPlay module from Archon Delaine.  slow but extremely powerful, it is also vulnerable to  Anti-Guardian Fields so again, Auto-Field Maintenance Units are mandatory.
+Building this ship equires access to the Cytoscrambler lasers, a PowerPlay module from Archon Delaine.
+Slow but extremely powerful, it is also vulnerable to  Anti-Guardian Fields so again, Auto-Field Maintenance Units are mandatory.

 - Speed: ⭐⭐
 - Agility: ⭐⭐⭐